Things to Know Before Completing Your FCE Test

-Be sure to review these restrictions thoroughly to understand exactly what is expected of you when you return back to work.
+Be sure to review these restrictions thoroughly to understand exactly what is expected of you when you return to work.
 If there’s anything you’re unsure about, don’t be afraid to ask your doctor.

 How to Fight FCE Test Results

-Each situation is unique, and our team can help you challenge a failed FCE test, fight for ongoing wage loss benefits, and find an employment situation that works best for your post-injury lifestyle.
+Each situation is unique, and our team can help worker’s compensation claimants to challenge a failed FCE test, fight for ongoing wage loss benefits, and find an employment situation that works best for your post-injury lifestyle.

 Contact the attorneys at Shook & Stone to better understand the results of your FCE test.
-Call us at (844) 216-0111 or contact us online for a free case review.
+Call us at (702) 570-0000 or contact us online for a free case review.

 Bureau Of Labor Statistics .
 (2021, November 3).
 Employer-Reported Workplace Injuries And Illnesses-2020 .
 In BLS.gov.
 Retrieved from https://www.bls.gov/news.release/pdf/osh.pdf